gusttavokr/gusttavokr/README.md

+# Welcome to my profile in GitHub! 🐉
 Hello!
 My name is __Gustavo Maia__, I'm from Natal-RN.
 I'm currently pursuing a degree in Technology in Systems Analysis and Development at IFRN - Natal Central.
 I have knowledge in Graphic Design and two years of experience in the digital market as a Freelancer.

 While studying the Graphic Design market, it became clear to me that the technology area was crucial anywhere in the job market, so I realized that specializing in Software Development could add a lot of value to me as a professional.